 privacy of student records -- ferpa rights

 The Family Educational Rights and Privacy Act (link is external)(link is external) (FERPA, also known as the Buckley Amendment) was passed by Congress in 1974 to protect the confidentiality of student records and information.
 SUNY Old Westbury's policy on student records incorporates the rights guaranteed by FERPA.
 Students are notified of their FERPA rights each semester via the "Dates, Deadlines & General Information" that accompany course listings.
-The information is also available in the College's catalogs.
+The information is also available in the University's catalogs.
 Additional information can be found through the Registrar's Office.

 The Center for Student Leadership and Involvement creates opportunities for students to expand their knowledge and skills outside the classroom through Clubs, Organizations, Events, Arts and Performance, Event Planning, and Student Media.